toiletbril/zest/README.md

 Web-server with main goal of streaming music in small chunks from all `mp3` files of any bitrate from a folder and it's subfolders.
 The rest will be decided later.

-Initially built with no dependencies (and possibly not up to any of HTTP standarts).
+Initially built with no dependencies (**and possibly not up to any of HTTP/web security standarts**), it is currently usable, althrough highly unstable.

-Concatenating and playing music chunks is left up to you.

 ## Limitations
 - Only `mp3` files are supported for now.